aalanz51/Lanz-PassGen/README.md

 <img width="1090" alt="Lanz-PassGen" src="https://user-images.githubusercontent.com/92745804/141723440-6903bcc9-7e97-439b-ad15-96617d89a107.png">

+My thought process this was that we would need to:

 -identify the characters our arrays would use

 -create the functions that the user would utilize to designate which password format they would like